 Nations that are not part of the Empire but which are not barbarian are sometimes called 'local foreigners'.
-They are smaller than the Empire, and possess a level of influence and military power roughly on par with one to three Imperial nations.
-They tend to share borders with the Empire, and many are threatened by the same barbarian tribes that threaten their Imperial neighbours.
+They are smaller than the Empire, and possess a level of influence and military power roughly on par with one or more Imperial nations.
+They tend to share borders with the Empire, and many are threatened by the same barbarians that threaten their Imperial neighbours.

 They speak the same tongue as the Empire, and engage in limited amounts of trade.
 This trade does not usually involve fleets; rather it could be represented with a business, or role-played.
 Larger scale trades may be entered into but these would be the result of politics with non-player characters from the neighbouring nations.

 The primary foreign neighbours of the Empire are:

 - Axos, a magocratic nation that closed its borders some time ago and is only now beginning to emerge from self-imposed isolation.
 It lies to the east of Urizen.